Emily Dix

-Emily Dix (21 May 1904 – 31 December 1972) was a palaeobotanist, specialising in the fossil flora of the Coal Measures.
+Emily Dix (21 May 1904 – 31 December 1972) was a British palaeobotanist, specialising in the fossil flora of the Coal Measures.

 Education

 She was born into a farming family living at Llanrhidian on the Gower Peninsula.
 At 18 she won a scholarship to University College Swansea where she graduated in 1925 with a first class honours degree in geology.
 She then went on to study with Arthur Trueman at Swansea, with whom she worked for the next five years on various projects.
 T. Neville George worked with her on the Coal Measures.
 She was awarded an M. Sc. in 1926 for work on paleontology in the Coal Measures of the Gwendraeth Valley in South Wales and a DSc.doctorate from the University of Wales in 1933 for a thesis about correlation of coal seams in South Wales.
 Her research was supported by grants from the government because of its importance to the coal industry.